Definition of Retained Earnings

-Generally, retained earnings is a corporation's cumulative earnings since the corporation was formed minus the dividends it has declared since it began.
-In other words, retained earnings represents the corporation's cumulative earnings that have not been distributed to its stockholders.
+Retained earnings is the cumulative amount of earnings since the corporation was formed minus the cumulative amount of dividends that were declared.
+Retained earnings is the corporation's past earnings that have not been distributed as dividends to its stockholders.

 The amount of a corporation's retained earnings is reported as a separate line within the stockholders' equity section of the balance sheet.
 However, the past earnings that have not been distributed as dividends to the stockholders will likely be reinvested in additional income-producing assets or used to reduce the corporation's liabilities.